LourensCDA/python-example-manipulate-excel/README.md

 pipenv run python openpyxl_example.py
 ```

-This will start the virtual enviroment, retrive the relevant packages and run.
+This will start the virtual enviroment, retrieve the relevant packages and run.